southernafro/hugo-theme-massively/exampleSite/content/post/post.4.en.md

 ## Human Foods to avoid

 Since we love our pets and want to share everything we eat with them, not all human foods are suitable for dogs.
 Some human delicacies are dangerous if ingested by dogs.
-Alcoholic drinks can cause a dog to vomit, have difficulty breathing, abnormal blood acidity, central nervous depression, coma and sometimes death.
+Alcoholic drinks can cause a dog to vomit, have difficulty breathing, abnormal blood acidity, central nervous depression, coma, and sometimes death.

 Another human food you need to avoid is chocolate and caffeine.
 Any food that is from cacao seeds, contains methylxanthines.
-These foods can also cause vomiting, diarrhea, panting, excessive thirst and urination, hyperactivity, abnormal heart rhythm, tremors, seizures and in some cases death.
+These foods can also cause vomiting, diarrhea, panting, excessive thirst and urination, hyperactivity, abnormal heart rhythm, tremors, seizures, and in some cases death.
 The stronger the chocolate the more dangerous it is to your dog.
 Baking chocolate is the most lethal.

 Milk and other dairy products can also be harmful to your pet since dogs have little to no lactase which is the enzyme that breaks down lactose in milk products.
 Having a go at dairy products can cause your pet to have an upset stomach